Last updated on March 12, 2025

 Pros and Cons

 The pros to drafting are pretty straightforward.
 You get a bunch of new cards to add to your collection and, as you win more games, the rewards grow as well.
-Plus it’s fun.
+Plus it's very fun.
+Check out your collection on your profile tab.

 Individual Card Rewards